 News from Central Asia & the South Caucasus

-Independent-minded, incisive and committed to covering the news without bias, the Central Asia and South Caucasus Bulletin has been reporting on the region, which stretches from the Pamir Mountains to the Black Sea, since September 2010.
+Independent-minded, incisive and committed to covering the news without bias, the Central Asia and South Caucasus Bulletin has been reporting on the region since September 2010.

-The Bulletin’s mission is to provide easy-to-read, relevant and thought-provoking news coverage of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, Azerbaijan, Georgia and Armenia.
-It is cost-effective, comprehensive and read by major international companies, lawyers, government agencies, embassies, oil and gas firms and banks.
-The list keeps on growing.
+The mission of the 8-page newspaper is to provide easy-to-read, relevant and thought-provoking news coverage of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, Azerbaijan, Georgia and Armenia.

-Now included with a subscription to The Bulletin is access to the enhanced version of breaking news newswire.
-And there is, of course, access to our fully searchable and fully tagged archive with over 10,000 stories.
+Now included with a subscription to The Bulletin is access to our fully searchable and fully tagged archive with over 10,000 stories.

 Subscribe Free trial